ibm-cloud-docs/containers/cs_clusters.md

    3. Specify the number of worker nodes that you need in the cluster.
 The number of workers that you enter is replicated across the number of zones that you selected.
 For example, if you selected two zones and want to create three worker nodes, a total of six worker nodes are provisioned in your cluster with three worker nodes in each zone.
 9. Click **Create cluster**.
 A worker pool is created with the number of workers that you specified.
 You can see the progress of the worker node deployment in the **Worker nodes** tab.
    - When the deployment is done, you can see that your cluster is ready in the **Overview** tab.
 Note that even if the cluster is ready, some parts of the cluster that are used by other services, such as Ingress secrets or registry image pull secrets, might still be in process.
    - Every worker node is assigned a unique worker node ID and domain name that must not be changed manually after the cluster is created.
 Changing the ID or domain name prevents the Kubernetes master from managing your cluster.<p class="tip">Is your cluster not in a **deployed** state?
 Check out the [Debugging clusters](/docs/containers?topic=containers-cs_troubleshoot) guide for help.
-For example, if your cluster is provisioned in an account that is protected by a firewall gateway device, you must [configure your firewall settings to allow outgoing traffic to the appropriate ports and IP addresses](/docs/containers?topic=containers-firewall#firewall_outbound).</p>
+For example, if your cluster is provisioned in an account that is protected by a firewall gateway appliance, you must [configure your firewall settings to allow outgoing traffic to the appropriate ports and IP addresses](/docs/containers?topic=containers-firewall#firewall_outbound).</p>
 10. After your cluster is created, you can [begin working with your cluster by configuring your CLI session](#access_cluster).

 ### Creating standard VPC on Classic clusters from the CLI